adobe/commerce-events/examples/events/custom-event-override.md

 mse.publish.productPageView();
 ```

-### Example 3 - custom context set in publisher will overwrite custom context set in ACDL before.
+### Example 3 - the custom context set in the publisher overwrites the custom context previously set in ACDL.

 In this example page view event will have **Custom Page Name 2** in `web.webPageDetails.name` field